k2view-academy/K2View-Academy/articles/TDM/tdm_gui/27_task_execution_history.md

 The TDM Portal has several windows that display a task's execution history:

-- [Task Execution Summary](#task-executions-summary), displays a list of the task's executions.
+- [Task Execution Summary](#task-executions-summary) - displays a list of the task's executions.
-- [Logical Units Execution Summary](#logical-units-execution-summary), displays a list of a task's LUs and post execution processes.
+- [Logical Units Execution Summary](#logical-units-execution-summary) - displays a list of a task's LUs and post execution processes.
-- [Task Execution- Detailed Statistics](#task-execution---detailed-statistics), displays the hierarchical structure of copied and failed entities of an executed task.
+- [Task Execution- Detailed Statistics](#task-execution---detailed-statistics) - displays the hierarchical structure of copied and failed entities of an executed task.